KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 Knowage requires several variables to be configured to launch correctly.

 These can be defined in the ``.env`` file present in the project directory.
-KNOWAGE need to use 2 DB schema, une for the metadata and una for the temporary cache.
+KNOWAGE need to use 2 DB schema, one for the metadata and una for the temporary cache.

 For an initial demo installation using the included database, you can keep the database configuration settings as default.
 You must change them if you are using an existing external database — see **Using External Databases** section.